On this page

 Realm Database uses zero-copy techniques like memory mapping to handle data.
 When you read a value from the realm, you are virtually looking at the value on the actual disk, not a copy of it.
 This is the basis for live objects.
 This is also why a realm head pointer can be set to point to the new version after the write to disk has been validated.

-- avoid writes on the UI thread if you write on background threads or use Realm Sync
+avoid writes on the UI thread if you write on background threads or use Device Sync